rabira-hierpa/LAMP/README.md

 ## Troubleshooting

-- If you encounter rate limiting errors, try reducing the MAX_CONCURRENT_TASKS value in config.py
+- If you encounter rate-limiting errors, try reducing the MAX_CONCURRENT_TASKS value in config.py
 - For memory issues, reduce the batch size with the --batch-size option
 - Use the --dry-run option to validate your parameters before starting a long-running job